 Bernie Sanders on Equal Pay

-Women are paid less than men and minority workers are paid less than their white counterparts for doing the same work.
+Women are paid less than men and non-white workers are paid less than their white counterparts for doing the same work.
 There are persistent wage gaps for workers based on gender, race and race within gender, sexual orientation, and immigrant v.
 U.S. born.
 Bernie believes workers deserve equal pay for equal work.
 He has fought throughout his political career to end wage discrimination and give all American workers the pay they have earned and deserve.

 Gender Wage Gap: Women make 82 cents for every dollar men make doing the exact same job.
 Women are less likely than men to hold high-level, high-paying jobs.
 We must remove the structural barriers that keep women from advancing in the workplace.
 Bernie believes wage discrimination based on gender is wrong and must end.
 He has supported legislation throughout his career to help women secure equal pay.

 Race Wage Gap: People of color have a harder time finding jobs and get paid less than their white counterparts when they do.
 Bernie believes wage discrimination based on race is wrong and must end.
-Structural problems such as racism, mass incarceration, and unequal access to education are also to blame, and Bernie has introduced and supported legislation to reform our criminal justice and education systems.
+Structural problems such as racism, mass incarceration, and access to quality education are also to blame, and so Bernie has introduced and supported legislation to reform our criminal justice and education systems.

 Gender Wage Gap